SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 The difference is in how the SEQR QR code is presented to the SEQR user.
 To integrate SEQR, follow these steps:
 1. Integrate the payment view
-2. Present the QR code
+2. Present the QR code and wait for payment
 3. Present the receipt

 ### 1. Integrate the Payment View